EU Settled Status

 Depending on how long it takes for the pending permit to be processed, the holder of the permit is allowed to visit and leave the UK as often as they choose within a four-to-six-month period.

-Individual applicants have a choice of either aapplying for a Family Permit prior to entering the United Kingdom (apply to the EU Settlement Scheme after arriving) or directly applying for the EU Settlement Scheme from outside the UK.
+Individual applicants have a choice of either applying for a Family Permit before entering the United Kingdom (apply to the EU Settlement Scheme after arriving) or directly applying for the EU Settlement Scheme from outside the UK.

 5. Required documents